caracatrepa/caracatrepa.github.io/docs/week2/brain-rewires.md

 used to treat depression.
-Scientists at the University of Toronto had 14 depressed adults undergo CBT, which teaches patients to view their own thoughts differently--to see a failed date, for instance, not as proof that "I will never be loved" but as a minor thing that didn't work out.
+Scientists at the University of Toronto had 14 depressed adults undergo CBT, which teaches patients to view their own thoughts differently-to see a failed date, for instance, not as proof that "I will never be loved" but as a minor thing that didn't work out.
 Thirteen other patients received paroxetine (the generic form of the